kangah-codes/aws-clf-02/md/practice-exam-14.md

     Correct Answer: B

-    Explanation:
-    - Amazon CloudWatch is basically a metrics repository.
-    - An AWS service -- such as Amazon EC2 -- puts metrics into the repository, and you retrieve statistics based on those metrics.
-    - If you put your own custom metrics into the repository, you can retrieve statistics on these metrics as well.

-    Reference: <https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/> cloudwatch_architecture.html

     </details>

 26. Which service allows a company with multiple AWS accounts to combine its usage to obtain volume discounts?